Automated Unit testing with codity

 exit $failed

-If your project uses multiple languages, you can combine workflows or create separate workflow files for each language.
-GitHub Actions will run all applicable workflows based on the files changed.
+If your repository uses multiple languages, you may combine workflows or create separate ones.

 name: Multi-Language Tests